Japan Bloodhorse Breeders' Association

 The Japan Bloodhorse Breeding Association (日本軽種馬協会, or JBBA) is a public company established to manage the racehorse breeding industry in Japan.

-It was founded in 1946 as the Thoroughbred Corporation Association, and was renamed to the Thoroughbred Breeding Agricultural Union in 1948 before being renamed to the current name in 1955.
+It was founded in 1946 as the Thoroughbred Corporation Association, and renamed as Thoroughbred Breeding Agricultural Union in 1948 before it was given its current name in 1955.
 The JBBA offers many programs to help small-time thoroughbred breeders around the country.
 The stallions that they offer are often subsidized so that every breeder has an opportunity to breed to top stallions.

+Services

-Other than stallions, the JBBA also offers:
+In addition to stallions, the JBBA also offers the following services.